 4. Dock & Redock Switch

 If you aren’t able to turn on the Nintendo Switch or it doesn’t resume after freezing, you can do this.
 Be careful while removing the Switch as the dock can scratch the glass surface.

 (1).
 Try removing the Switch from the dock slowly.

 (2).
-After that, place it back in the dock.
+After that, place it back on the dock.

-Tip!
-Performing this will release the Switch or get rid of the bug causing the error.
+Performing this will get rid of the bug causing the error.